-- Remember, there is no right or wrong way for you or your family to handle these special days - You do not have to pretend that everything is normal or that everything will be the same this year.
-Accept the likelihood that you will have feelings of grief. - Trying to avoid special days or holidays altogether or trying to deny your feelings takes a lot of energy, and often does not work. - Plan time during that special day to be with your feelings-alone or with someone you trust.
-Make plans that build in support for you and that are flexible, allowing you to "opt out" of an activity if it feels too difficult. - Pay special attention to caring for yourself physically-resting, eating well, exercising or practicing other self-care habits. - Try to be honest with yourself and others about your limits and your needs for help.
+- There is no right or wrong way for you or your family to handle these special days.
+Do whatever it is that feels right to you and your family. - You do not have to pretend that everything is normal or that everything will be the same this year.
+Try to accept the likelihood that you will have feelings of grief. - Trying to avoid special days or holidays altogether or trying to deny your feelings takes a lot of energy, and often does not work. - Plan time during the special day to be with your feelings-alone or with someone you trust.
+Make plans that build in support for you and that are flexible, allowing you to "opt out" of an activity if it feels too difficult. - Pay special attention to caring for yourself physically-resting, eating well, exercising or practicing other self-care habits. - Try to be honest with yourself and others about your limits and your need for help.
 Ask for and accept offers of help.